If you feel like making an apple pie (and you should), this spiced ginger apple pie is going to be the talk of the town for weeks.

-My daughter's school is quite multi-cultural, I can count several multi-cultural children in her class, but the school itself follows, for the most part, the American curriculum and calendar.
-So a day before Thanksgiving I find myself with the assignment of bringing an apple pie for her class Thanksgiving meal.
+My daughter's school is quite culturally diverse, but it follows, for the most part, the American curriculum and calendar.
+So a day before Thanksgiving I find myself with the assignment of bringing an apple pie for her class.

 Yep, an apple pie.
-So to the kitchen I go, but I couldn't help it, I had to add just a bit of Dominican flavor, it’s in my blood.
-I got rave reviews from the American teacher and her also-America friend, I posted the picture in my Instagram and Facebook feed and I get several requests for the recipe.
-“A recipe?
-I didn’t write a recipe!”
+I couldn't help it, I had to add just a bit of Dominican flavor.
+I got rave reviews from the American teacher and her also-American friends, I posted the picture in my Instagram and Facebook feed and I get several requests for a recipe.
+So here we are, baking apple pies.

 - 2 tablespoons of ginger powder

 - ¾ cup of brown sugar, [150g]

 - ¼ cup of all-purpose flour, [30 g]